MLSAKIIT/Registration-Validator-SMS/README.md

 <p align="center">
   An open-source web-form app built with Next.js<br>
-  Express.js and AWS for the REST API and NoSQL database.
+  Express.js and AWS for the REST API and NoSQL database.<br>Sends SMS to the phone number used for registering
 </p>

 <p align="center">